Vicente Pereda

 Vicente Pereda Mier (born 18 July 1941) is a Mexican former professional footballer.

+Vicente spent his entire career at Deportivo Toluca F.C., winning three Liga MX titles and one Concacaf Champions League title in 1968.
+He also won two consecutive championships in 1966-67 and 1967-68 under coach Ignacio Trelles and the championship of 1974-75 before his retirement.
+He was the top scorer of Liga MX in 1969-70.
+He also is the top ninth score of the history in the club with 119 goals.

 Career

-Born in Toluca, Pereda began playing youth football for local side River Plate Coyoacán, before joining Deportivo Toluca F.C.'s reserves.
+Born in Toluca, State of Mexico, Pereda began playing youth football for local side River Plate Coyoacán, before joining Deportivo Toluca F.C.'s reserves.
 He debuted in the Mexican Primera Division with Toluca in 1960, and would score 119 league goals during a 17-year career with the club.

 Pereda competed at the 1968 Summer Olympics in Mexico City, where the Mexican team placed fourth.

+With the Mexico national football team he played 21 matches scoring 6 goals, but he never managed to attend a World Cup.